Blackened Catfish

 Lemon juice (optional)

 In a small bowl, combine the spices and set aside.
 Start by patting the fillets dry so the seasoning sticks.
 Take 1/2 tbsp of the spice blend and rub it onto each side of the fish.
-In a medium skillet over medium heat.
+In a medium cast-iron skillet over medium-high heat.
 Fry the fillets for 2 minutes each side.
 Serve with your favorite sides.
 Squeeze fresh lemon juice over the catfish fillet.

 Southern cooking is so loved because it's comforting, it's authentic, and it tells a story of a people.